-Existing land use for major roads, feeder roads, lanes and railway lines and railway yards shahar occupies about 5.69%.
-Near of ward A is used for roads.
-In is used for road and railway.
-L use for roads are in ward 'E'.
+Existing land use for major roads, feeder roads, lanes and railway lines and railway yards present zila shahar occupies about 5.69%.
+Near of the land of ward A is used for roads.
+In of the land is used for road and railway.
+Let the land use for roads are in ward 'E'.